Cardfight!! Vanguard G: Main characters

 A youngster with a big mouth and the skill to back it up.
 He's very enthusiastic and energetic about Vanguard and doesn't care who his opponent is so long as they are not weak in his eyes.
 As a testament to his confidence, he will often refer to himself as "The Great Kamui" or "Kamui The Great" while card-fighting (In the Japanese version, Kamui says "ore-sama", which is an audacious way of refer to oneself).
 He works part-time in Card Capital 2, though he often leaves his post for various reasons, leaving Shin pretty frustrated sometimes.
 He helped to introduce Chrono Shindou to Vanguard.
 He serves as a mentor to Chrono Shindou, much like Shin Nitta was to Team Q4, and is responsible for the creation of Team TRY3.
-He takes a very special interest in Chrono not just because of his mysterious Gear Chronicle deck but wants to help him grow as a cardfighter.
+He takes a very special interest in Chrono not just because of his mysterious Gear Chronicle deck, but wants to help him grow as a cardfighter.
+Like in previous seasons, Kamui uses a Nova Grappler deck.